 Is Silica Litter Safe for Kittens?

-While it’s okay for mature cats to use it, we don’t recommend using it on small kittens.
-It is more likely for the crystals to get stuck on their paws.
-Any curious kitten would probably try to lick it off or accidentally consume the beads.
-Kittens’ immune and digestive systems are still developing, and you don’t want to risk any gastrointestinal issues as they age.
+While it’s okay for mature cats to use it, we recommend using caution while using it for small kittens.
+It is more likely for the crystals to get stuck on their paws, and any curious kitten would probably try to lick it off or accidentally consume the beads.
+While silica gel cat litter is entirely non-toxic and has no clumping or expanding chemicals, a kitten’s immune and digestive systems are still developing, and you don’t want to risk any gastrointestinal issues.

 How to Transition Your Cat to Silica Cat Litter